Skip to Content

 Helsinki Pub Tram Spårakoff

-Time for the evening planning and a first (or second) drink to start a great night out.
-How about a historical tour through Helsinki with drinks, funny people, and without the stress of driving and not being able to drink?
-The Spårakoff Pub Tram combines all these conveniences with a piece of uniqueness.
 Or did you ever make a city tour in a former HM-V type tram that’s transformed into a bar?
 The Pub Tram departs right around the east exit of the central station.
-Be early enough at the Tram Stop since especially during summer, you might have to take the next tour one hour later because of all the buzz.
-More information about the Pub on rails Helsinki >
+Be early enough at the tram stop, especially during summer, since you might have to take the next tour one hour later because of all the buzz.

 Gay Bars, Gay Clubs & Cafés for LGBT in Helsinki

-Our Gay Helsinki City Trip in Finland
+Now it is time to plan your Gay Helsinki City Trip to Finland

 Helsinki felt like home.
 It’s a relaxed atmosphere, but the hip city vibe gave us the perfect balance for a weekend trip up North.
-Like a lot of other more famous cities, Helsinki has so many more sides to explore.
-It is interesting how some cities can remain a bit of a secret, where other cities are flooded with tourists every day.
-We will definitely come back during winter to sense the big difference between long-lasting summer days and never-ending cold romantic nights.
-Maybe we just keep Helsinki our small Northern secret.
+Like many other famous cities, Helsinki has many more sides to explore.
+It is interesting how some cities can remain a bit of a secret, while other cities are flooded with tourists every day.

 Karl & Daan.

-Thank you, Visit Helsinki, Finnair, and gay-friendly Aallonkoti Hotel Apartments and the wonderful locals of Helsinki for making this incredible trip possible.
+DISCLAIMER: Thank you, Visit Helsinki, Finnair, and gay-friendly Aallonkoti Hotel Apartments and the wonderful locals of Helsinki for making this incredible trip possible.
 Nevertheless, our opinion, our photos, and our writings are 100% our own, as always.